rikurauhala/insights/README.md

 > [!IMPORTANT]
 > This project is not associated with or endorsed by GitHub.

-**The GitHub Report** is a fun, interactive web application to visualize your activity on GitHub.
+A fun, interactive web application to visualize your activity on GitHub.

 ## Features